Ask AI

 Input

-• Datatable: The specific Datatable component in your application where you want to add the new row.
-This is the visual table element on your page.
-(Type: UI Element - Datatable)
+• Datatable: The specific data table component in your application where you want to add the new row.

-• Row Code: A unique identifier for this new row.
-This is crucial for distinguishing this row from others.
-A good practice is to use an ID from an external system or a meaningful code that uniquely represents the data in this row.
-(Type: Text)
+• Code: A unique identifier for this new row.
+This is often an ID from your data source or a meaningful code that helps you identify the row later.

-• Row Data: This is where you define the actual information for the new row.
-You'll specify which column each piece of data belongs to.
+• Row data: This is where you define the actual information for the new row.
+For each piece of data, you need to specify:

-• Data: The actual value you want to put into that specific column for the new row.
-(Type: Text)
+• Data: The actual value you want to put into that column for the new row.

 Output

-• Row ID: The unique identifier that was assigned to the newly added row.
-You can use this ID in subsequent actions if you need to refer to or manipulate this specific row.
-(Type: Text)
+• Row id: The unique identifier that was assigned to the newly added row.
+This can be used in subsequent actions to reference this specific row.

 Execution Flow